sslab-gatech/oss-crs/INTEGRATION.md

 **Notes**:
 - The `/seed_share_dir/` mount only exists when ensemble mode is active (>1 CRS on same worker)
 - CRS implementations should gracefully handle the case when `/seed_share_dir/` does not exist
-- Seed sharing is enabled by default for ensemble mode but can be disabled with `--no-shared-seed-dir`
+- Seed sharing is enabled by default for ensemble mode but can be disabled with `--disable-shared-seed`
 - Seeds are organized by harness name on the host to prevent mixing seeds from different fuzzers

 ## Operator configuration files